 - 1. Downtown / Arts District – best place to stay for first-timers

-- 2. Old Port District – best area in Portland, Maine for nightlife
+- 2. Old Port District – fun places to stay in Portland, Maine for nightlife

 - 3. West End – where to stay in Portland, Maine to relax

-- 4. East End – best place to stay in Portland, Maine for families
+- 4. East End – best part of Portland, Maine to stay for families

 - Frequently asked questions about Portland, Maine